JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 Preamps
 1. Laney IRT Pulse

 Mini Amps
 1. Yamaha THR10X
-1. Yamaha THR100HD
+1. Yamaha THR100H/THR100HD (one is a dual amp)

 Amps
+100. -------- None of these can be counted on to really be quiet.
+I wonder if some of them are randomly super quiet?
-1. Peavey Vypyr (All VIP Series iirc, USB-B, Some like my VYPYR30 have USB out on the front)
+1. Peavey Vypyr (All VIP Series iirc, USB-B, Some like my VYPYR30 have USB record clearly labelled, Others have no USB and only MIDI firmware updates)
-1. Blackstar ID:core 10 (8lbs, sends DI signal too!  can re-amp!  mac sw not supported on catalina, was real exciting until i figured that out, but theres no support and I cant trust it now)
+1. Blackstar ID:core 10 (8lbs, sends DI signal too!  can re-amp!
+No Mac SW on Big Sur)
 1. Blackstar HT1 (USB Audio with speaker emulation)
 1. Blackstar HT5 (USB Audio with speaker emulation)
+1. Blackstar ID:Core 10 ($130 MacControl:No USBRecord:Yes USBDry:Yes DualAmp:No Wah:None)
+1. Blackstar ID:15TVP ($460 MacControl:No USBRecord:Yes USBDry:Yes DualAmp:No Wah:None)
+1. Blackstar HT Club 40 Mark II ($899 MacControl:No USBRecord:Yes USBDry:Yes DualAmp:No Wah:None)
+1. Boss Nextone Stage ($514 MacControl:Yes (Listed) USBRecord:Yes USBDry:Yes DualAmp:No Wah:None)
+1. Laney L5 Studio Lionheart (Classy blue) ($920 MacControl:N/A USBRecord:Yes USBDry:Yes DualAmp:No Wah:None)
+1. Mustang GT40 ($270 MacControl:iOS USBRecord:Yes USBDry:No DualAmp:No Wah:External)
+1. Mustang GTX50 ($379 MacControl:iOS USBRecord:Yes USBDry:No DualAmp:No Wah:External)
+1. Mustang LT25 ($150 MacControl:Yes (Tested) USBRecord:Yes USBDry:No DualAmp:No Wah:None)
+1. Boss Katana Head ($350 MacControl:Yes (Tested) USBRecord:Yes USBDry:No DualAmp:No Wah:External)
+1. Boss Katana 50 ($250 MacControl:Yes (Tested) USBRecord:Yes USBDry:No DualAmp:No Wah:External)
+1. Yamaha THR100DH ($799 MacControl:No USBRecord:No USBDry:No DualAmp:Yes Wah:None)
+1. Positive Grid Spark ($299 MacControl:iOS USBRecord:Yes USBDry:No DualAmp:No Wah:External)
+1. Peavey Vypyr ($0 MacControl:No USBRecord:Yes USBDry:No DualAmp:No Wah:External)
 1. -----
-4. Marshall Code ($250)
-5. Fender mustang ($150), or used GT or mustangIv2 (configuration software doesnt work)
 5. Fender mustang GT40 (18lbs vypyr is 23lbs!), GTX50, GT100, GTX100 and GT200 all have USB out and also iOS configuration
 6. Boss Katana ($249 for 50w $349 for Head has USB-B) (configuration wont work on latest macos :( drivers might arent supported but are in 10.15.
 Tone Studio)
+4. Marshall Code ($250)
+5. Fender mustang ($150),
+5. Fender MustangGT or mustangIv2 (older configuration software doesnt work)
 7. Line6 Spider V ($129)
 8. $430 Blackstar Silverline Standard 1x10 (USB 4ch with dry)
 1. -----
 1000.
-Vox VT (Update: no usb recording :( )$180 and the software and options and panel looks freaking amazing on this one)
+Vox VT (Update: no usb recording :() $180 and the software (not big sur compatible) and options and panel looks freaking amazing on this one)
 <!-- DUDE1 -->

-Other
-Mixers and headphone mixers and amps on amazon
+Notes:
 1. Boss Katana: Boss Tone Studio for Katana works on Macos 11.2.2 (Confirmed on my mac).
 Drivers for katana last updated in Dec 2019.
 1. Boss GT001: last updated 2017, officially supported only up to OS10.15 Confirmed to work on my mac.
-Drivers seemed to install just fine (when allowed permissions)
+Drivers seemed to install just fine (when allowed permissions).
+[Great GT001 presets](https://youtu.be/w1um7s_MCz8) for great gt001 presets
 1. Boss GT1000Core: Last updated Oct2020, M1 macs not yet supported
 1. Zoom: Zoom software (at least for the gce3) works on mac.
 Confirmed on my mac.
 10. Blackstar: id:Core and:series have great software but its based on microsoft silverlight so doesnt and wont work on mac :( I tried installing it on my mac and after forcing me to install mono several times (and i already had it installed) and restarting it still wouldnt install the actual software.